-We provide specific support for our new Grade 6 students, who are transitioning into secondary school and welcome students who join our school community throughout the year.
-It is important to us that all new students' learning continue smoothly and that they have the opportunity to find their feet and feel at home at RISS.
+We provide specific support for our new Grade 6 students, who are transitioning into secondary school.
+Additionally, we also welcome students who join our school community throughout the year.
+It is important to us that all students' learning continue smoothly and that they have the opportunity to find their feet and feel at home at RISS.